Jim Ferguson (diplomat)

-James Alexander Ferguson is an Australian former diplomat, senior public servant and sport administrator.
-He was executive director of the Australian Sports Commission between 1990 and 2001.
+James Alexander Ferguson (29 November 1940 – 27 January 2026) was an Australian diplomat, senior public servant and sport administrator.
+He was executive director of the Australian Sports Commission between 1990 and 2000.

-Personal
+Background

-He was born in Sydney 1940.
-Prior to an whilst competing his studies at the University of Sydney, he did a variety of jobs including jackaroo, taxi driver and publisher's editor.
-His grandfather was Sir John Alexander Ferguson (1881-1969), a notable Australian judge and bibliographer.
+Ferguson was born in Sydney on 29 November 1940.
+Before and whilst completing his studies at the University of Sydney, he did a variety of jobs including jackaroo, taxi driver and publisher's editor.
+His grandfather was Sir John Alexander Ferguson (1881–1969), a notable Australian judge and bibliographer.
 Sir John's collection of Australiana was given to the National Library of Australia and forms the basis of the Library's Australian collection.

+Ferguson died in Canberra on 27 January 2026, at the age of 85.

-Australian Public Service
+Australian public service

-He worked for the Department of Foreign Affairs between 1966 and 1986.
-During this period, he was posted overseas several times and held the position of Ambassador to Peru between 1981 and 1983.
+Ferguson worked for the Department of Foreign Affairs between 1966 and 1986.
+During this period, he was posted overseas several times and held the position of ambassador to Peru between 1981 and 1983.
 From 1986 to 1990, he was Head of the Tourism and Sport Division, Commonwealth Department of Arts, Sport, the Environment and Tourism.
 From 1990 to 2001, he was executive director of the Australian Sports Commission (ASC).